Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Results

-We conduct sensitivity analysis on ColorMNIST with $\rho=95\%$ to evaluate our proposed loss components.
+\paragraph{Embedding Regularization Analysis} We conduct sensitivity analysis on ColorMNIST with $\rho=95\%$ to evaluate our proposed loss components.
 As shown in Table~\ref{tab:lambda_sweep}, we systematically vary $\lambda_{\text{core}}$ and $\lambda_{\text{spur}}$ according to Equation~\ref{eq:embedding-loss}.
-Results show each component independently improves worst-group accuracy, while their joint optimization achieves the highest robustness, confirming that $\mathcal{L}_{\text{core}}$ and $\mathcal{L}_{\text{spur}}$ produce complementary effects, validating our theoretical motivation.
-Additional analysis on CelebA is in Appendix~\ref{sec:add_Experiment}.
+Results show that each regularization component independently improves worst-group accuracy over the baseline, demonstrating that both $\mathcal{L}_{\text{core}}$ and $\mathcal{L}_{\text{spur}}$ contribute to robustness against spurious correlations.
+Notably, their joint optimization achieves the highest worst-group performance, confirming that the two loss terms produce complementary effects.
+This validates our theoretical insight that achieving optimal worst-group generalization requires simultaneously maximizing alignment with core features while minimizing reliance on spurious features.
+To further assess parameter sensitivity in a large-scale setting, we provide additional analysis on CelebA in Table~\ref{tab:celeba_lambda_sweep}. \paragraph{Embedding Space Analysis} Figure~\ref{fig:fig_emb_waterbirds} shows t-SNE projections of embeddings learned by the three models on the Waterbirds dataset.
+ERM exhibits strong domain-based clustering, with samples separating predominantly by background rather than label.
+Samples from different backgrounds form distinct clusters, indicating heavy reliance on spurious features rather than core class characteristics.
+GroupDRO shows reduced but still visible clustering by background within the same label, demonstrating incomplete suppression of spurious correlations.